 The state government effectively gave Deakin University the property in 1990; the school sold it five years ago to a developer.

-Since that sale, the heritage listed mansion with frontage to Glenferrie Road was restored and sold to art collector Rod Menzies for $18 million, at the time setting a record price for a Victorian house.
+Following sale, the heritage listed mansion fronting Glenferrie Road was restored and sold to art collector Rod Menzies for $18m – at the time setting a record Victorian house price.

-In late 2010, Chinese developer Everbright paid $30 million for it.
-Marshall White is marketing the two adjoining blocks at 15 and 17 Somers Road for them.
+Marshall White is marketing the two blocks for them, at 15 and 17 Somers Rd.